 What's the Difference Between White Noise and Green Noise

 When it comes to sound, various types of noise exist, and two common terms that often come up in discussions are "white noise" and "green noise."
 These sounds are part of a broader classification of colored noise, each with its unique characteristics and applications.
 Understanding the difference between white noise and green noise can help individuals make informed decisions when it comes to using these sounds for specific purposes.
-In this article, we'll explore the distinctions between white noise and green noise, their properties, and real-world applications.

 Understanding White Noise